ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

     a) Set the access key and secret key you chose when starting the MinIO server.

-    b) There's no bucket region for MinIO since it is not hosted on an actual AWS S3 storage.
-You still have to apply a valid bucket region for the File Service to work.
+    b) Apply a valid bucket region.
 You can use any valid Amazon S3 region, like `us-east-1` or `eu-central-1`.

     c) Set the bucket name you created.